Protecting Your Brand: Lessons from Al Baik's Trademark Case

 Mohamed Darwish

-Founder of Darwish Legal Consultants – Hospitality & Real Estate Lawyer, Mediator, and Advisor to Hotel Owners and Operators
+Founder of Darwish Legal Consultants – Hospitality and Real Estate lawyer

 An Introduction